Chalwk/HALO-SCRIPT-PROJECTS/README.md

 Welcome to the **Halo Script Projects (HSP)** repository!

-This repo contains a personally curated collection of Lua scripts, utilities, and resources for **Halo: Combat Evolved (PC)** and **Halo:
-Custom Edition (CE)** dedicated servers, created and maintained by me (Chalwk).
-If you're a server admin or operator using **SAPP** or **Phasor**, you'll find a wide range of scripts here to enhance, customize, and extend your multiplayer server experience.
+This repo contains a personally curated collection of Lua scripts, utilities, and resources for Halo: Combat Evolved (PC) and Halo: Custom Edition (CE) dedicated servers, created and maintained by me.
+If you are a server admin or operator using SAPP or Phasor, you will find a wide range of scripts, guides, and insights to enhance, customize, and extend your multiplayer server experience.

 #### Visit the [NEW OFFICIAL HSP DISCORD SERVER](https://discord.gg/D76H7RVPC9)